b4rsby/SwiftLog/README.md

 Q - Why you no Kernel-level keylogger?

-A - Lol @ writing kernel extensions.
+A - LOL @ writing Kernel extensions.